 (Body shape and physical characteristics)

-- Hip dysplasia: (malformation of the hip joints causing pain and disability): breed mean score 11.9 (parents should be lower)
+- Hip dysplasia breed 5 year mean score 11.2 (parents should be lower)

 - Elbow dysplasia

-- Eye Disease: Collie Eye Anomaly (CEA) (litter screening); Retinal Pigment Epithelial Dystrophy (RPED) (annual testing) (gradual loss of vision); Primary Lens Luxation (PLL) (annual testing); Hereditary Cataract (HC) (early developing) (annual testing); Goniodysgenesis / Primary glaucoma (G) (annual testing)
+- Eye Disease Collie Eye Anomaly (CEA) (litter screening); Retinal Pigment Epithelial Dystrophy (RPED) (annual testing); Primary Lens Luxation (PLL) (annual testing); Hereditary Cataract (HC) (annual testing); Goniodysgenesis / Primary glaucoma (G) (annual testing); Progressive retinal atrophy (PRA)

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)